The Corporate Transparency Act: FinCEN to Collect Beneficial Ownership InformationPrint PDF

 Although it is unknown when FinCEN will propose the CTA regulations or when those regulations will become effective, businesses that routinely form the types of entities that will be considered “reporting companies” should begin to develop policies and procedures for the collection of information from the beneficial owners of the reporting companies that will be formed after the CTA regulations become effective.
 In addition, financial institutions should continue complying with the CDD Rule while remaining alert to any regulatory change that may alter the type of information they must collect and how they must report it.

 We are continuing to monitor updates on the CTA and will keep you apprised on future developments.
 Please do not hesitate to contact one of the authors or your Nutter attorney with any questions you may have on navigating this process.

 All citations are to the National Defense Authorization Act for fiscal year 2021 (the “NDAA”).

 State-chartered limited purpose trust companies that do not accept FDIC insured deposits would not fall under this exemption.

 The CTA does not specify whether this license must be issued by a “Real ID” compliant state.

 As written, the CTA does not impose penalties for financial institutions that fail to meet customer due diligence requirements under the Customer Due Diligence Rule.
 However, as discussed below, the Treasury Department may implement such penalties when promulgating CTA regulations and revising the Customer Due Diligence Rule.

-This advisory was prepared by Thomas Curry, Matthew Doring, Michael Krebs, and Mary Martin in Nutter’s Corporate and Transactions Department.
+This advisory was prepared by Thomas Curry, Matthew Doring, Michael Krebs, and Mary Moran in Nutter’s Corporate and Transactions Department.
 If you would like additional information, please contact one of the authors or your Nutter attorney at 617.439.2000.

 This update is for information purposes only and should not be construed as legal advice on any specific facts or circumstances.
 Under the rules of the Supreme Judicial Court of Massachusetts, this material may be considered as advertising.